1Elral4/data-engineer-handbook/bootcamp/Assignments/Module 9 - KPIS and experimentation/homework.md

 ## Youtube

 I was a kid when YouTube was launched.
-It gained a lot of traction really fast, maintly dumb videos were uploaded.
-Silly videos got millions of views really easily.
-People on the creator side in the early stages were pioneers, there were not formulas for success.
-Over the years the people and the platform has matured into a solid platform with millions of users and creators.
+Back then, it quickly gained traction, mostly with silly or low-effort videos — the kind of random content that could unexpectedly go viral.
+Those early days felt like the Wild West of the internet.
+There were no formulas, no thumbnails optimized for click-through rate, no SEO strategies — just creators experimenting and putting things out there.

+On the creator side, it was pioneering.
+People weren’t thinking about careers or monetization — they were just having fun.
+But that raw experimentation laid the groundwork for what the platform has become.

+Over the years, the platform — and its people — matured.
+YouTube evolved from a place of casual entertainment to a structured ecosystem where creators understand audiences, build businesses, and develop communities.
+Viewers moved from passively watching funny clips to actively subscribing, commenting, and curating their experience.

+Now, with features like the homepage recommendation engine, custom playlists, membership programs, and even shorts, YouTube is no longer just a video site — it’s a complete content discovery and consumption platform.

+From a user’s point of view, it went from ‘What’s funny today?’ to ‘What can I learn, be inspired by, or deeply engage with?’

+YouTube’s impact is massive — not just culturally, but in how we consume, create, and interact with content today.

 ### Experiment 1: Home page recommended videos user customization
 #### Objective